 Director Rachel E. Polando

 The medical technology major prepares students for a job in the clinical laboratory.
 These professionals provide vital services to the health care profession, including, blood analysis, pathogen identification, transplantation donor matching, and serology.
 Completion of this major combined with a year of clinical experience and education prepares students for a full career in medical technology.
-This major may be finished in three years at Manchester College and one year at an affiliated clinical hospital.
-Upon completion of the successful clinical year students receive their degree from Manchester and accreditation for clinical laboratory work.
+This major may be finished in three years at Manchester University and one year at an affiliated clinical hospital.
+Upon successful completion of the clinical year and the national exam students receive their degree from Manchester and accreditation for clinical laboratory work.

 Courses listed in parentheses are prerequisites.